 - Assignments are given for specific days of the week and areas of work.
 Changes of assignments should be coordinated through the Volunteer Services department.
 It is important to report to your assignment area as scheduled. - During the school year, junior volunteers may work a maximum of three hours a day after school and before 9 pm.
-During time off from school, Junior volunteers can work a maximum of two days a week, eight hours a day. - Regular volunteer hours of placement are between 7:00 am 9:00 pm. - If you are unable to provide coverage for your service, please notify the Volunteer Services staff and your assignment area.
-Some positions require the Volunteer Services staff to arrange for a substitute for coverage. - Failure to notify the Volunteer Services staff of absence may result in your status being changed to resign.
+During time off from school, Junior volunteers can work a maximum of two days a week, eight hours a day. - Regular volunteer hours of placement are between 7:00 am 9:00 pm. - If you are unable to volunteer for your shift, please remove your name from your volunteer schedule on VicNet or notify the Volunteer Services staff and your assignment area. - Failure to notify the Volunteer Services staff of absence may result in your status being changed to resign.